CISecurity/CCPA-Docs/docs/User Guide for CLI.md

 A second method to configure "interactive values" is to utilize the `-D <Property=Value>` command-line option.
 This allows the user to configure a single property at a time when executing, therefore eliminating the potential need for multiple properties files.
 Configuring this option on the command-line is straightforward, where the property name is the `id` attribute of the "interactive value" and the property value is configured:

 	> Assessor-CLI.bat -b benchmarks\CIS_Oracle_Database_11g_R2_Benchmark_v2.2.0-xccdf.xml -p "Level 1 - Windows Server Host OS" -D xccdf_org.cisecurity_value_jdbc.url=jdbc:oracle:thin:user/s3cr3t@DBHOST:1521:devdb

+### Cisco Configuration Assessment ###
+CIS-CAT Pro Assessor v4 includes the capability to assess Cisco networking devices in two ways.
+Users can choose to connect directly to an online network device, via SSH, using a privileged account and perform evaluations against the current running configuration.
+New to v4, users now have the ability to export device configurations, specifically the full output of the `show tech-support` command, to a file, and CIS-CAT Pro Assessor v4 can parse that output and perform the assessment.
+Specifying the path to the exported configuration file is through the "session" configurations.
+Detailed information on "sessions" can be found in the [CIS-CAT Pro Assessor Configuration Guide](./Configuration%20Guide).

 ## Using a Configuration XML File ##
 CIS-CAT Pro Assessor can be executed using the `-cfg` option, and specifying a configuration XML file.
 This XML file allows user to configure sessions, assessments, interactive values, user properties, and reporting options all in a single file.
 This configuration XML file essentially allows for multiple benchmark assessments against multiple endpoints both local and/or remote.